Study here/Undergraduate studies/Available Subjects/

 Advanced Topics

-During the final part of the course you will be able to select from a number of advanced topics, covering the range of psychology, e.g. Aphasia and Language Disorder; Brain Mechanisms in Voluntary Action; Development of the Imagination; Neural Networks and Brain Function.
+During the third year of the course you will be able to select from a number of advanced topics, covering the range of psychology, e.g. Aphasia and Language Disorder; Brain Mechanisms in Voluntary Action; Development of the Imagination; Neural Networks and Brain Function.
 The specific topics on offer vary each year, to take into account recent developments in psychology.
-At this stage, you will also carry out your own research project and write a library dissertation (if you choose to).
+You can also choose to write a library dissertation instead of taking the third Advanced Option.

 Practical Work